Pro-shanto06/Restaurant_Menu/README.md

 ## Pizza Town Pizza Restaurant
-Welcome to Juicy Chem Pizza Restaurant!
+Welcome to Pizza Town  Pizza Restaurant!
 This React application showcases our delicious pizza menu, allowing customers to view our offerings and place orders online.

 ## Introduction
-Juicy Chem Pizza Restaurant is a React application built to display our authentic Italian cuisine menu.
+Pizza Town  Pizza Restaurant is a React application built to display our authentic Italian cuisine menu.
 With a variety of creative dishes prepared in our stone oven using organic ingredients, we aim to provide a delightful dining experience for pizza lovers.

 ## Screeshot
 ![Restaurant-Menu4](https://github.com/Pro-shanto06/Restaurant_Menu/assets/123327841/7421718c-cc77-4523-a00c-fb4d6ee9bbce)